 The easiest, most convenient, most economical, and most reliable way to make your tax payment is by E Check (Electronic Check / ACH payment).
 This can be done online or over the telephone.
 There is a modest charge of only $1.25 for paying by E Check.
 No actual check writing; no stamp, trips to the mailbox, no paper.
 Avoid the anxiety and delay of mailing your payment.
 The payment is secure and timely.
 The fee for an E Check is usually less than the fees incurred when using a credit, debit or ATM card to pay.
 Go to the following link: https://www.invoicecloud.com/cityofnorwalkct or call (203) 318-9523.

 Norwalk City Hall re-opened fully on May 21, 2021.
 The tax collector’s office is open for in person transactions, with no appointment necessary, from 8:30 am - 4:00 pm.
 Payments may be made by credit card, debit card, ATM card, check, money order, or cash.
-There is no longer a requirement to wear a mask in Norwalk City Hall although many employees and visitors still do.
-If you have questions about the mask policy or other COVID related policies, please contact the Mayor's Office, or refer to the Mayor's COVID 19 updates.
+There is no requirement to wear a mask in Norwalk City Hall although many employees and visitors still do.
+If you have questions about the mask policy or other COVID-19 related policies, please contact the Mayor's Office, or refer to the Mayor's COVID-19 updates.